arijitsadhu/picoThing/README.md

 # picoThing

-Raspberry Pi Pico-W IOT demonstrator
+Raspberry Pi Pico W IOT demonstrator.

 ## Introduction

-Objective of this project is to be a template for simple IOT projects with the pico-w using the existing pico-w C SDK and built in lwIP stack to its full potential with the following features:
+Objective of this project is to be a template for simple IOT projects with the pico-w using the existing Raspberry Pi Pico W C SDK and built in lwIP stack to its full potential with the following features:
-* Appless
+* App-less
-* Wifi connected
+* Wi-Fi connected
-* Initial wifi setup by starting in Wifi Access Point mode to open configuration page
+* Initial Wi-Fi setup by starting in Wi-Fi Access Point mode to open configuration page
 * Built in web server with web UI
-* Bonjor access
+* Bonjour (mDNS) access
-* SNTP time
+* SNTP time with RTC (AON Timer)
 * MQTT
 * QR code to display Access point and then URL of the device
 * Configuration storage in flash
 * Unique naming from mac address
+* Power saving
 * Using Pimoroni Pico Inky Pack UC8151 display
 * VS-Code devcontainer integration with build and debug